microchip-pic-avr-examples/avr128db48-pam-generator-mplab/README.md

 ### PWM Generator

-The PWM generator was created using the Timer-Counter D peripheral in single-slope mode with a period of 4us and a 50% duty cycle at 250kHz.
+The PWM generator was created using the TCD peripheral in single-slope mode with a period of 4us and a 50% duty cycle at 250kHz.
 However, the TCD peripheral does not have an output on PORT C. To get the output to PORT C, the CCL peripheral was used to output a mirrored copy of the signal on PC3.

 ### AWG Design